 - During treatment, light is applied to the skin below the eyes, and most patients report minimal discomfort.

 - OptiLight is followed by meibomian gland expression.

 - Each session takes only 10-15 minutes.
-There is no downtime, you can resume your daily activities immediately.
+There is no downtime, so you can resume your daily activities immediately.

 Dry Eye Diagnosis and Treatment